 CELI (Certificate of knowledge of the Italian Language)

 The Examination is assessed directly by the University of Perugia.
 The University will inform if the examination has been passed or failed.
 If a section of the examination has been failed, you are given the opportunity to retake that section within a year ($245).
-Registrations need to be received two months prior the exam date.
-It is suggest to take a test to establish your level before officially sign up.
+Registrations need to be received two months prior to the exam date.
+It is suggested to take a test to establish your level before officially sign up.

 LOCATION: 49 West 28th Street Floor 3